The process of conveying combustible dusts requires caution and expertise from start to finish.

-According to OSHA, NEP combustible dust is defined as particulate solid that presents a fire or deflagration hazard when suspended in air or some other oxidizing medium over a range of concentrations, regardless of particle size or shape.
-However, NFPA standards and OSHA also indicated that combustible dust less than 40 mesh (425 microns) pose more hazardous.
+According to OSHA, NEP combustible dust is defined as a particulate solid that presents a fire or deflagration hazard when suspended in air or some other oxidizing medium over a range of concentrations, regardless of particle size or shape.
+However, NFPA standards and OSHA also indicated that combustible dust less than 40 mesh (425 microns) poses more hazardous.

 A dust explosion can be catastrophic and cause employee deaths, injuries, and destruction of entire buildings.

 That’s why the dry bulk material conveying solutions from Pneu-Con are designed to prevent any combustible dust explosions.

 Across many industries, the manufacturing, processing, transportation, or storage of combustible materials can result in the formation of gases, vapors, or combustible dust.
 Unfortunately, this can form an explosive atmosphere.
 These include but are not limited to:

 - Food (e.g., candy, sugar, spice, starch, flour, feed)